openemr/demo_farm_openemr/README.md

 Trigger the ubuntu appliance
 ------------------------------
 1. Change triggerOpenemrDevelopmentDemo in /etc/rc.local to true
-2. Set a static ip address in appliance
+2. Set a static ip address in appliance (ubuntu 12.04, see example the example /etc/network/interfaces file, which is interfaces file in this repo)
 3. Shutdown appliance and set a snapshot in vmware and have it revert to snapshot on shutdown.
 4. Place ip address along with git branch and options in